 MCDB encourages students to participate in the discussion and dissemination of recent research findings through attendance at local, regional, and national scientific meetings.
 MCDB provides a contribution of up to \$650 per academic year for second, third, fourth, and fifth year students for student travel to these meetings.
-Request this money using a form obtained from the Graduate Coordinator.
+Request this money using an form obtained from the Graduate Coordinator.
 Students must present a poster or research talk at the meeting and must request these funds prior to the meeting.
-Receipts are to be submitted through the CONCUR system within 15 days of returning from the meeting.
+Receipts are to be submitted for reimbursement by the student within 15 days of returning from the meeting via the SSC-FIN-Expense e-form from the Shared Services Center.
 In addition to the departmental money, students are strongly encouraged to apply for the Rackham Travel Awards and the Rackham Research Awards.
 More information on these will be found on the Rackham website.